 Coat the chocolate.
 When the chocolate is melted and smooth, use a spoon to portion it out into the chocolate mold.
 Then, using the same small spoon to make sure that the chocolate coats the entire mold cup.
 Alternatively, you can use a brush and brush the chocolate into the mold until it's coated.
 You want to have a decent 1/4" thick coating of chocolate in the mold.
 To get your chocolate bomb mold coated extra well, you can place the mold in the freezer and allow 2–3 minutes for the chocolate to set.
 Then, coat it some more!

-To prep the molds, stretch the edges of each cup so that the chocolate pulls away from the silicone.
-Then turn the mold over onto a towel or parchment paper and gently push on the top of the dome so that the chocolate bombs release from the mold.
-Next, put the bombs back into the mold so you can fill them.
-This will make it a lot easier when it's time to take them out of the silicone for good.
+Remove the chocolate spheres from the molds.
+Save half of your chocolate molds for Step 6.
+For the other 50%, remove the spheres from each chocolate mold.
+Stretch the edges of each silicon mold cup so that the chocolate pulls away from the silicone.
+Then turn the mold over onto a baking sheet or parchment paper and gently push on the top of the dome so that the chocolate half-spheres release from the mold.
+Next, put the half-spheres back into the mold so you can fill them.
+This will make it a lot easier when it's time to take them out of the chocolate bomb mold for good.

 Fill the molds.
 For the 50% of chocolate spheres (half-spheres, technically) that you removed from the mold (and then gently replaced), you will now add fillings.
 Put 1 or 2 tablespoons of hot chocolate powder or hot cocoa powder in each chocolate sphere, followed by other fillings of your choice.
 You should be able to fit in about 5-6 mini marshmallows and some additional ingredients.
 Consider any of the following (or dream up additional options) for topping up your hot chocolate bomb mold: crushed cookies, mini chocolate chips, peppermint patties, powdered coffee, or anything else that might give an interesting flavor twist.